HackIllinois/submissions-guidelines/README.md

 - Create comprehensive set of __issues__ to represent future features and/or current bugs
 - __Incorporate tests__ into your project
 - Provide a link to a __packaged release__
-- Proper use of source control
+- Proper use of source control (using Pull Requests, relevant commit messages, and use of branching)

 ## Expo